stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 certain races quantifiably more difficult than others (how _much_ worse is BLAMT than exiles everywhere)?
 Puzzles solved, debates settled!
-I scraped the entire Path of Exile database for the race results of 5140057 characters over 5222 leagues to answer these very queries [perplexities, conundrums].
+I scraped the entire Path of Exile database for the race results of 5140057 characters over 5222 leagues to answer these very conundrums.

 ## Basic info